Code of Ethical Business Conduct

 Dartmouth Personnel may have access to confidential, proprietary, and/or private information.
 Those who have access to this information may not make any unauthorized use or disclosures of the information, either during or after employment.

-Like other economic enterprises, colleges are subject to federal and state antitrust laws, which are aimed at protecting competition.
-For this reason, Dartmouth Personnel should avoid agreements or exchanges of information with other colleges and universities that adversely affect economic competition between institutions.
-Dartmouth Personnel should never enter into agreements with other colleges or universities regarding future tuition, fees, financial aid, or salary levels.
-In addition, it is ordinarily inadvisable for Dartmouth Personnel to disclose or exchange future plans or projections concerning these subjects with other colleges or universities.
-Dartmouth Personnel should not participate in surveys concerning these matters unless the survey seeks public information or information that is historical in nature.
-Dartmouth Personnel who have affiliations with other colleges and universities (e.g., on the board of trustees of another institution) should not disclose Dartmouth's non-public business information to the other institution, or vice versa.
+Dartmouth is committed to full compliance with federal and state antitrust laws, which prohibit collusion among competitors and other business practices that undermine competition.
+For this reason, Dartmouth Personnel should avoid agreements—express or implied—or exchanges of information with other colleges and universities that reduce competition among institutions.
+Dartmouth Personnel should never enter into agreements with other colleges or universities regarding tuition, fees, financial aid, recruitment of students or faculty, or employee compensation.
+In addition, Dartmouth Personnel should not share any confidential-business information with other colleges or universities without conferring with the Office of General Counsel.
+Confidential-business information is any information that Dartmouth would not normally share with the public or other universities or schools, including strategic plans, marketing strategy, confidential aspects of the admissions process, and confidential financial information.
+Dartmouth Personnel who have affiliations with other colleges and universities (e.g., on the board of trustees of another institution) should not disclose Dartmouth's confidential-business information to the other institution, or vice versa.

 All Dartmouth financial information, including financial reports, tax returns, expense reimbursements, time sheets, and other documents, including those submitted to government agencies, must be accurate, clear, and complete.
 All entries in Dartmouth's books and records, including departmental accounts and individual expense reports, must accurately reflect each transaction.
 Retention of these documents shall conform to established Dartmouth record retention policy.